 There may be times when you want to obtain the number of the latest available version — not just the latest installed version — of a software package through automated means.
 If the vendor or project provides a syndication feed (either RSS or Atom) that describes new releases, then you may be able to parse that data and get the newest release from it.

 As an example, let’s examine the RSS feed for Group Logic’s ExtremeZ-IP.
 Other developers provide RSS/Atom feeds for their releases, but the EZIP feed is a good one to start a demonstration with because it is generally structured well.

-Update: Because of Mark Pilgrim situation (also described here), the Universal Feed Parser Web site is no longer available.
-There is an alternative source for the Universal Feed Parser at Google Code, and I have cloned the Universal Feed Parser repository to Bitbucket from there.
+[Bad link]), the Universal Feed Parser Web site is no longer available.
+There is an alternative source for the

 As you can see, the “ExtremeZ-IP Latest Releases” feed is automatically recognized as RSS 2.0.
 I prefer to use HTTPS for fetching these feeds whenever possible, so if the developer has an HTTP feed, I try to see if it also works with HTTPS.